 The Virginia Department of Motor Vehicles manages and administers all P.R.I.S.M. program-related activities through a sub-MCSAP grant awarded through the Virginia State Police.
-Nevertheless, with respect to P.R.I.S.M. compliance, the Commonwealth of Virginia has achieved, as cited below, "step 8" and as such has the authority to deny reincarnated

-Page 35 of 78 last updated on: 6/9/2021 2:38:12 PM carriers, has the authority to deny suspected reincarnated carriers and is reporting, through appropriate channels to FMCSA, suspected reincarnated carriers.
+Nevertheless, with respect to P.R.I.S.M. compliance, the Commonwealth of Virginia has achieved, as cited below, "step 8" and as such has the authority to deny reincarnated carriers, has the authority to deny suspected reincarnated carriers and is reporting, through appropriate channels to FMCSA, suspected reincarnated carriers.

 Over the years, the VSP MCSU has been in the position to make significant investments to its information technology (IT) structures and systems.
-Consequently, Virginia is currently classified, as cited below, as "core compliant" in regards to information technology deployment; participates in the nationwide e-screening enrollment programs; uploads credentialing data to the FMCSA's Safety and Fitness Electronic Records System, and has implemented E-Credentialing.
-Additionally, the VP Max along with state and local partners have made significant gains with respect to configuring their respective IT systems in a fashion that renders them compatible with FMCSA IT platforms and processes.
+Consequently, Virginia is currently classified, as cited below, as "core compliant" in regards to information technology deployment; participates in the nationwide e-screening enrollment programs;3 uploads credentialing data to the FMCSA's Safety and Fitness Electronic Records System,4 and has implemented E-Credentialing.5 Additionally, the VP Max along with state and local partners have made significant gains with respect to configuring their respective IT systems in a fashion that renders them compatible with FMCSA IT platforms and processes.
 These enhancements in connectivity and compatibility have most certainly contributed to strengthening core MCSAP program management functions, specifically, functions related to planning, organizing, staffing, directing, coordinating, and budgeting and has translated to safer highways in Virginia and nationwide.